 In my opinion, no. Because I haven’t noticed any slowdown with my Crucial SSD (yet).
 Plus, Apple didn’t support TRIM for aftermarket SSDs until OS X 10.10.4 (source: AppleInsider).

 How to check if your SSD is TRIM enabled or not on your MacBook Pro?
 Click on Apple logo on the top left corner > About This Mac > System Report > SATA/SATA Express, then select your SSD disk and check “TRIM Support.”

-If you want to enable TRIM, this CNET article shows you how to do step by step.
-You can also watch this YouTube guide if you prefer video tutorial.
-Just a kind warning: before you proceed, make sure you backup your Mac just in case.
+If you want to enable TRIM, this CNET article shows how to do it step by step.
+You can also watch this YouTube guide if you prefer a video tutorial.
+Just a kind warning: before you proceed, make sure you back up your Mac just in case.

 - Never erase or format your SSD drive.
 You’ve learned the difference between how HDDs and SSDs work, there is no need to wipe an SSD clean by making unnecessary write cycles because doing so will only degrade your SSD life.